 - Using Google Translate.
 This is a big no. If a task has been translated with Google Translate, this will be returned back with feedback for the freelancer to rewrite.
 If the task repeatedly comes back the same, the account will be deleted.

-- If a task has not been corrected or just partly corrected and has been sent back to the writer more than once.
+- Refusing to correct tasks.
+If a task has not been corrected or just partly corrected and has been sent back to the writer more than once, or if a writer refuses to correct a returned task, the skill will be removed.

 - Letting tasks autodrop.
 If the writer repeatedly does not make the changes that has been sent to them through feedback, and lets the task autodrop and takes another new task, the account will be deleted.
 More information about this can be found in the T&Cs.